A revision for Heisenberg uncertainty relation based on environment variable in the QCPB theory: Generalized geometric commutator and geomutator

-\end{theorem} Obviously, according to the new theories--the GGC and the GAC, the theorem \ref{t2} accordingly needs to be revised to fit the quantum reality.
+\end{theorem} Obviously, according to the GGC and the GAC, the theorem \ref{t2} accordingly needs to be revised to fit the quantum reality.
 On the foundation of these new theories, we attempt to search a complete theory for the quantum mechanics, thusly, to begin with the following logical derivation.

 In this paper, we always assume that if for any Hermitian operator ${\hat {A}}$ that is not an angle variable and ${\hat {B}}$ is not the derivative with respect to this variable.
 And the vector $\hat{B}\left| \psi \right\rangle $ is in the domain of the unbounded operator $\hat{A}$ in the most situations.
-Then based upon the definition of variance, we have a definition for linear transformation given by \begin{definition}[Geometric operator] For Hermitian operator ${\hat {A}}$, there exists a geometric operator such that
+Then based upon the definition of variance, we have a definition for linear transformation given by \begin{definition}\cite{4} Let $\hat{X}$ be any operator, then geoperator can be defined as